superbad64/OpenFighter/Tteokbokki/README.md

 - 2x DIN 912/ISO 4672 M3x30 hex socket head cap screws for the Neutrik
 - 12x DIN 912/ISO 4672 M3x20 hex socket head cap screws for the front plates
 - 16x M3 nuts and washers
-- 8x 15 by 3 millimeters disc-shaped magnets
+- 8 or 12x 15 by 3 millimeters disc-shaped magnets (I find 8 to be largely enough but you do you)
-- 4x 3 by 300 millimeters steel rods
+- 4x 3 by 300 millimeters steel rods (**This one is subject to change**)

 Tools && auxiliaries:

 - Soldering iron
 - Multi-purpose pliers to tighten all those nuts
-- (Optional but **vigorously** recommended) Ratcheting clamps
+- Neoprene glue/contact cement
-- (Optional but recommended) Neoprene glue/contact cement.
-CA glue should work too
+- (Optional but **vigorously** recommended) *Long* ratcheting clamps
 - (Optional but recommended) Medium strength threadlocker, aka blue Loctite(tm)

 ## Build guide